makeitworkpress/wp-components/README.md

 ```

 ## WP Components WIKI
-You can find more information on using components in our wiki.
+You can find more information on using components and all the properties that may be used for each component in [our wiki](https://github.com/makeitworkpress/wp-components/wiki).